xzjia/guideline/source_en/ArchitectureInDetail/WebApplicationDetail/TagLibAndELFunctions.rst

 .. note::

-    There is a need to escape the HTML special character as [:doc:`../../Security/XSS`] while displaying the extracted string on the screen.
-    In the above example, string is escaped by using \ ``f:h()`` \ function.
+    There is a need to escape the HTML special character as [ In the above example, string is escaped by using \ ``f:h()`` \ function.

 .. raw:: latex